 “People don’t shop in the village on a daily basis, they just don’t,” Burdick said.
 “It’s not that kind of place.
 It’s more specialty stores.”

-“I’m for repaving but not for these concepts," said resident Joan Borman who frequently uses the municipal lot.
+“," said resident Joan Borman who frequently uses the municipal lot.
 "I will do everything I can to fight this.
 We need that parking.
 When I go to the doctor, to the village, to the shops, I park there.”

 Village officials have said that the number of parking spaces would be preserved, however, some residents have expressed concern over the amount of parking residents from the apartment buildings might take up.